qaz59688/Welcome/README.md

 # Welcome
-Is plugin by @KKDevs
+Is plugin by @KKDevs for nukkit

-Plugin for nukkit

 Finished and work